seangarn32/2022-2023-PQC-Accelerator/2022-2023-PQC-Accelerator/PQC_High_Speed/sim/README.txt

 3.) if simulating whole pe_chain run PE_chain_new.do

 * Data Shift IN:
 1.)
+Compile top level design with N_SIZE = 8 in global_pkg.vhd
+2.)
 Run top_lvl_wave.do to display signals
-2.)
+3.)
 For simulation use dsin.do

 * Data Shift OUT:
 1.)
+Compile top level design with N_SIZE = 8 in global_pkg.vhd
+2.)
 Run top_lvl_wave.do to display signals
-2.)
+3.)
 For simulation use dso.do